BInGo: Bayesian Intrinsic Groupwise Registration via Explicit Hierarchical Disentanglement: Methodology

+The following establish BInGo to realize this scheme by variational and disentangled auto-encoding, thus learning $\bm{\phi}$ in a unified and end-to-end fashion.

-\subsection{Hierarchical Bayesian inference}
+\subsection{Hierarchical Bayesian Inference}

-We propose formalizing the estimation of groupwise spatial correspondences through Bayesian inference, as illustrated in \cref{fig:graph}.
-Specifically, let $\bm{x}=(x_m)_{m=1}^M$ be a sample of the image group.
-We decompose the latent variables generating $\bm{x}$ into two \emph{independent} subgroups: 1) the latent representation $\bm{z}$ that encodes the common structure $\bm{S}$, and 2) the stationary velocity fields $\bm{v}=(\bm{v}_m)_{m=1}^M$ that parameterize the spatial transformations $\bm{\phi}=(\phi_m)_{m=1}^M$ \cite{journal/NI/ashburner2007}.
-Thus, the evidence lower bound (ELBO) of the log-likelihood takes the form
+We first formalize the estimation of spatial deformations $\bm{\phi}=(\phi_m)_{m=1}^M$ through Bayesian inference, as illustrated in \cref{fig:graph}.
+Specifically, let $\bm{x}=(x_m)_{m=1}^M$ be a sample of $\bm{X}$.
+We decompose the latent variables generating $\bm{x}$ into two \emph{independent} subgroups: 1) the common structural representation $\bm{z}$, and 2) the stationary velocity fields $\bm{v}=(\bm{v}_m)_{m=1}^M$ that parameterize $\bm{\phi}$ \cite{journal/NI/ashburner2007}.
+Thus, following the variational Bayes framework, the objective function to maximize is the evidence lower bound (ELBO) of the log-likelihood, which takes the form